Human vs AI Demo: When to Use Which

 AI demos make your sales motion faster, more scalable, and more consistent.
 Human reps make it deeper, more adaptive, and more relational.
 Together, they create a buyer experience that neither can deliver alone.

 We built RaykoLabs with this hybrid model in mind.
-The AI agent handles the first touch — using Deepgram for speech-to-text, Cartesia for text-to-speech, and Playwright for live browser automation — so that when the human rep picks up the conversation, they are starting from context, not cold.
+The AI agent handles the first touch, using Deepgram for speech-to-text, Cartesia for text-to-speech, and Playwright for live browser automation, so that when the human rep picks up the conversation, they are starting from context, not cold.
 The result is not fewer human conversations.
 It is better ones.

 See RaykoLabs in action

-Watch an AI agent run a live, personalized product demo — no scheduling, no waiting.
+Watch an AI agent run a live, personalized product demo, no scheduling, no waiting.

 START LIVE DEMORelated articles

-Demo Automation for Partner Enablement: Scaling Your Channel Without Scaling Your Team
+Demo Automation for Partner Enablement: Scale Channels

-How to use AI-powered demo automation to enable channel partners, resellers, and system integrators to demonstrate your product accurately — without training every partner rep.
+Use AI demo automation to enable channel partners, resellers, and system integrators to demo your product accurately, without training every partner rep.

 AI Demo Automation for Martech SaaS

-How marketing technology companies use AI-powered demos to let buyers experience complex multi-channel products instantly — without a 45-minute sales call.
+How marketing technology companies use AI-powered demos to let buyers experience complex multi-channel products instantly, without a 45-minute sales call.